pascallaliberte/pascallaliberte.me/jtbd/purchase-interview/focus-course.md

 ### Q. What if I'm just considering buying The Focus Course, but haven't bought it yet?

 I'm focusing my research on those who made a purchase of a personal growth-type product (it could be a course or a service, a coaching session, a book, etc).
-If you've made such a purchase for another product, maybe [I'd love to interview you about that other purchase instead](../).
+If you've made such a purchase for another product, [I'd love to interview you about that other purchase instead](../).

 ### Q. What books are you reading these days?